dafny-lang/dafny/docs/HowToFAQ/ERROR_NoLHS.md

 that satisfies the predicate given on the RHS.
 That is, in this case, it must prove
 `assert exists k | k in m;`.
-In this case, if the map `m` is empty, there is no such value, so the error message results.
+But for this example, if the map `m` is empty, there is no such value, so the error message results.

 If you add a precondition that the map is non-empty, then the error is gone: